Selena-JM/AdaptedCello_java_en/README.md

         ```

     - Had to change the python script : instead of ‘rU’ option as argument in the open function I used ‘r’ (lines 47, 60, 83, 119)

-WORKS PERFECTLY with these modifications : can run any veriolog file with the specified inputs and outputs

-**Need the APE software to read the .ape files and create the images of the plasmid circuits**